YaroslavKazeev/2025.07.10-TravelMapper/README.md

-# TraveMapper
+# TravelMapper

-This app has functionality similar to Google Maps, where the user can set a starting point and destination, and then the different routes will be displayed on the map embedded into the web page.
+TravelMapper is a web application that provides Google Maps-like functionality, allowing users to set starting points and destinations and view driving routes.
+It uses Google Places API for location suggestions and Maps Embed API for route display.

+This is a responsive app; it adjusts the layout to devices of different sizes.
+TravelMapper is a single-page application (SPA).
+It dynamically updates the HTML and CSS using JavaScript DOM manipulation.
+The app interacts with an API to grab data as the user requests it.
+Possible errors are shown to the user on the web page.

 This application is the project assignment and belongs to the API chapter of the HackYourFuture curriculum.